 Of course we've tried many shampoos over the years; these have settled out to be some of our favorites...

 This grooming mitt works great in the bath!
 It helps shampoo go further, works more dead fur out of the coat and cleans up like new in the washer.
-Although we can use this as a brush, too, we prefer a separate rubber curry (below) for regular coat brushings.
+I like the velcro closure around the wrist of this style mitt, so it doesn't slip off smaller hands.
+There are many similar grooming/bathing mitts out there; choose the one that fits your hand the best.
+Although we can use this as a brush, too, we prefer a separate rubber curry (see just below) for regular coat brushings.

 SprayShield Dog Deterrent

 This is an absolute MUST if you walk or bike... with or without a dog!
 We love the security this product gives us when we are out walking or biking with our dogs.
 If aggressed by a nasty neighbor dog, this product sends them heading home without a second thought (and is far less irritating/damaging than mace or pepper spray can be).
 This was a great gift for my brother who bikes solo, too.
 No joke, there are no more worries about a territorial dog chasing and contacting you as you pass by their property!
 (We also carry this while walking dogs in the dark at hotels/in unfamiliar areas and even at home when taking bitches in season out to potty in our own yard.)

 WhelpWise & the staff of Veterinary Perinatal Specialists

 Although at this point in my career, I've assisted in delivering thousands of puppies, I would never 'go it alone' with one of my own litters.
 We trust in the advice and expertise of the Veterinary Perinatal Specialties staff.
 They have help us successfully whelp, whether naturally or through decisive decisions to deliver via cesarean section, ALL of our litters to date.

 Click HERE to see a WhelpWise unit in use on one of our pregnant bitches.